Rocky Vista University College of Osteopathic Medicine (RVUCOM)

 As RVUCOM reviews candidates on a rolling-process, it is in the candidate's best interest to submit their AACOMAS application as early in the cycle as possible, and at least four weeks prior to this school's latest filing date.

 Applicants must be U.S. citizens or permanent residents.
-Supplemental applications will be sent only to candidates possessing a minimum of 3.00 science and cumulative GPAs and no individual score lower than a 6 on any section for old MCAT.
-A composite score of 500 or greater is required for the new MCAT.
+Supplemental applications will be sent only to candidates possessing a minimum of 3.00 science and cumulative GPAs.
+A composite score of 500 or greater is required for the MCAT.
 A letter of recommendation from a physician (DO or MD) is required along with a committee/advisor letter (two letters from science instructors may be substituted in the event the university does not have a pre-health advisor or committee).

 RVUCOM seeks well-rounded, service-oriented individuals who can complete an academically rigorous curriculum and will help the college fulfill its mission.

 Applicants must be U.S. citizens or permanent residents.
-Supplemental applications will be sent only to candidates possessing a minimum of 3.00 science and overall GPAs and no individual score lower than a 6 on any section for old MCAT.
-A composite score of 500 or greater is required for the new MCAT.
+Supplemental applications will be sent only to candidates possessing a minimum of 3.00 science and overall GPAs and a composite score of 500 or greater for the MCAT.
 A letter of recommendation from a physician (DO or MD) is required along with a committee/advisor letter (two letters from science instructors may be substituted in the event the university does not have a pre-health advisor or committee).
 RVUCOM seeks well-rounded, service-oriented individuals who can complete an academically rigorous curriculum and will help the college fulfill its mission.

 International students (non-U.S. citizens or temporary residents) considered: